 By the time we get to ‘One Time Around’ a dance vibe has taken hold, and it’s party time for sure on the encore of ‘Too Drunk To Drive’, with its ‘Peter Gunn’-ish theme embellished by forays into the riffs of ‘You Really Got Me’ and ‘All Day And All Of The Night’.

-All round it’s a performance that demonstrates Joe Louis Walker is the real deal, and one of the leading lights of modern electric blues, as well as a connection to its past.
+All round it’s a performance that demonstrates Joe Louis Walker is one of the leading lights of modern electric blues, as well as a connection to its past.

 Openers Kat & Co start their set in quiet fashion but gradually hit their stride, with Kat Pearson’s resonant vocals and Francesco Accurso’s piercing guitar well to the fore.
 By the time they’ve rattled off a ‘Rollin’ An’ Tumblin’ variant and got stuck into ‘Payin’ My Dues’ they’re getting well into it, and arousing plenty of audience interest for the rest of their brief set.